 Let’s say you’ve build yourself an audience of 100.000 people on Twitter and all of a sudden Twitter isn’t hot anymore because everyone is using Snapchat.
 That means you’re in deep shit!
 So try to cross-communicate online.
 Get your fans from Snapchat to go to your Facebook page as well and vise versa.
 Never rely on just one platform.

 So why is marketing my music on Snapchat and Instagram Stories so different from using Facebook?

 Well for starters..
 Your content will disappear in 24 hours (or even quicker) so it’s not that important that all of your content should be picture perfect.
 It’s OK to post a crappy low quality photo of your coffee with a timestamp on it because it disappears in a few hours.

 The reason why they call it “stories” is because it’s perfect to tell people your story of the day.
 Show them what you did today, what did you drink?
 What did you eat?
 Who did you meet up with?
 Where did you go?

 So when you want to market your music through those channels.
-Don’t create perfect content, just show people who you are and what you do on a normal day!
-How much time do you spend in the studio?
+Don’t create perfect content, just show people who you are and what you do in a normal day!
+How much time do you spent in the studio?
 How much do you travel?
 What’s your favorite drink?
 What’s the name of your dog?
 That’s content that should be posted here.

 And remember: ‘only ten views’ today, is already ten views more than you had yesterday!